cyberofficial/Ollama-Dungeon/Guides/02-interacting-with-npcs.md

 ```
 > /agents
 People here:
-- Alice (friendly): A woman with red hair wearing a tavern keeper's apron
-- Bob (curious): A middle-aged man sitting at a corner table
+- Zahra (shrewd): A skilled merchant trader with keen eyes for valuable goods

-> /say alice Hello!
-Can you tell me about this place?
+> /say zahra Hello!
+Can you tell me about this marketplace?
-You say to Alice: "Hello!
-Can you tell me about this place?"
+You say to Zahra: "Hello!
+Can you tell me about this marketplace?"
-Alice says: "Welcome to the Rusty Dragon Tavern!
-We're the most popular establishment in town.
-Folks come here for my famous honey mead and to catch up on the latest gossip.
-Are you new in town?
-I don't believe I've seen you before."
+Zahra says: "Welcome to Sunspire City's merchant quarter!
+This is where the finest goods from across the realm find their way to discerning buyers.
+I specialize in rare crystals and magical artifacts.
+Are you perhaps looking for something specific, or just browsing today?"

-> /say alice Yes, I just arrived today.
-Any recommendations on what I should do?
+> /say zahra Yes, I just arrived in the city.
+Any recommendations on what I should see first?
-You say to Alice: "Yes, I just arrived today.
-Any recommendations on what I should do?"
+You say to Zahra: "Yes, I just arrived in the city.
+Any recommendations on what I should see first?"
-Alice says: "Well, you should definitely explore the market to the north.
-They have all sorts of interesting wares.
-And if you're the adventurous type, I've heard there are some interesting caves in the forest to the west.
-But be careful - there are rumors of strange creatures out there."
+Zahra says: "Well, you should definitely visit the scholar district to the east if you're interested in learning about our city's history.
+And if you're the adventurous type, the crystal caves below hold incredible treasures - though they can be dangerous.
+Kael down there knows those tunnels better than anyone."

-> /memory alice
+> /memory zahra
-Alice remembers:
+Zahra remembers:
-Said: Welcome to the Rusty Dragon Tavern!
-We're the most popular establishment in town.
+Said: Welcome to Sunspire City's merchant quarter!
+This is where the finest goods from across the realm find their way to discerning buyers.
-Said: Well, you should definitely explore the market to the north.
+Said: Well, you should definitely visit the scholar district to the east if you're interested in learning about our city's history.
-Observed: Met a new traveler who just arrived in town
+Observed: Met a new visitor who just arrived in Sunspire City
 ```